vexide/vexide/README.md

 #### With Nix

-The Nix flake contains the Arm Gnu Toolchain and cargo pros.
+The Nix flake contains the Arm Gnu Toolchain, cargo pros, and pros-cli.
-Unfortunately pros-cli is not packaged for Nix so you will have to get it from a different package manager.
-Nixos users are, unfortunately, out of luck here.

 There is a ``.envrc`` file included for Nix + Direnv users.